ismael-su/IOTerm/README.md

+This is a fork of IOTerm with extra packages source
 # LibTerm

 LibTerm is a terminal for iOS with Python 3.7 and Lua 5.3.
 Supports iOS 13 dark mode and multi window.